vaostic/stats2021_exer_simpleRegression/README.md

 3. outliers
 4. Statistical assumptions

-### Pearson's correlation
+### Simple Regression

-Pearson's correlation is used with continuous data.
-It is used to assess the strength and direction of the relationship between two variables.
-This assignment illustrates steps to perform calculate Pearson's correlation between pairwise combinations of 2 or more variables.
-The Pearson's correlation belongs to a family of tests known as parametric tests and have similar distributional assumptions.
+Simple regression is used to predict the value of a continuous variable from a single continuous variable.
+Not only does it assess the strength and direction of the relationship between two variables, but it calculates where the outcome variable is centered.
+The simple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.

 ### Jamovi part